 In people for whom medication is unsuccessful in controlling abnormal rhythms; or where blackouts, near blackouts or even a cardiac arrest have occurred, an implantable cardiac defibrillator (ICD) may be fitted to prevent sudden cardiac death.

 Regular check-ups, often involving repeat investigations, are required for people diagnosed with ARVC.

 Family screening and ARVC

 Since the disease runs in families, all immediate blood relatives of people with ARVC should be screened for the condition.
-It is recommended that those first-degree blood relatives where the condition is not identified should return for repeat testing every 2 – 5 years until the age of 60.
+It is recommended that those first-degree blood relatives where the condition is not identified should return for repeat testing every 2 – 5 years.